Disproven Facts

 What changed?

-Medieval European scholars knew the Earth was round.
-The knowledge was not esoteric or contested, it was standard.
-Roger Bacon discussed the spherical Earth in his Opus Majus in the thirteenth century.
-Thomas Aquinas referenced it as established fact.
-Dante's Divine Comedy is built on a cosmology with a spherical Earth at its center.
-Church scholars from Isidore of Seville in the seventh century to Albertus Magnus in the thirteenth accepted sphericity without apparent controversy.
+Roger Bacon discussed the spherical Earth in his thirteenth-century Opus Majus, treating it as settled fact rather than hypothesis.
+Thomas Aquinas referenced it without controversy.
+Dante's Divine Comedy, written in the early fourteenth century, is built on a cosmology with a spherical Earth at its center, hell burrowing toward the core and heaven rising in concentric spheres above.
+Church scholars from Isidore of Seville in the seventh century to Albertus Magnus in the thirteenth accepted sphericity as obvious.
 The Catholic Church, so often cast as the villain of flat-earth histories, never taught that the Earth was flat.
+Medieval mapmakers often depicted the world as a circular disk for symbolic or artistic purposes, with Jerusalem at the center, but this was theological diagram, not geographic claim.
+Educated Europeans understood the difference.

-The myth was largely invented in the nineteenth century.
-Washington Irving's 1828 biography of Columbus dramatized a fictional confrontation between the visionary navigator and flat-earth clerics at Salamanca.
-John William Draper's History of the Conflict Between Religion and Science (1874) and Andrew Dickson White's A History of the Warfare of Science with Theology in Christendom (1896) formalized the narrative of religious resistance to scientific truth into what became known as the "conflict thesis."
-These works were enormously influential in shaping popular history.
+John William Draper's History of the Conflict Between Religion and Science (1874) and Andrew Dickson White's A History of the Warfare of Science with Theology in Christendom (1896) formalized this narrative into what became known as the conflict thesis: the idea that science and religion have been locked in perpetual combat, with religion consistently on the wrong side.
+These works were enormously influential in shaping popular history and public education.
+The flat-earth medievals became a standard example, taught to generations of schoolchildren as evidence of what happens when religious dogma suppresses inquiry.

 Large circular medieval world map with Jerusalem at center, surrounded by illustrated landmasses and oceans

 The Hereford Mappa Mundi (c.
 1300), one of the largest surviving medieval world maps, depicting the earth as a disk with Jerusalem at center.
-Despite this artistic convention, educated medieval Europeans knew the earth was spherical — the circular format was a symbolic theological diagram, not a literal geographic claim. · Hereford Cathedral - Public Domain
+Despite this artistic convention, educated medieval Europeans knew the earth was spherical β€” the circular format was a symbolic theological diagram, not a literal geographic claim. Β· Hereford Cathedral - Public Domain

 At a glance